 Rage, rage against the dying of the light.

-For most of my readers, happily, the sun is still shining brightly as you tend to the gardens of your lives.
+For most of my readers, happily, the sun is still shining brightly as you tend to life’s gardens.
 But it shall not always be so.
-Your time of departure will come, and when it does, whether you be old or young or middle-aged - when the shadows are lengthening, as the sun of your vitality is lowering, its rays bleeding inevitably into mortality’s horizon – then you may rage, if you choose, against the dying of the light.
+Your time of departure will come, and when it does, whether you be old or young or middle-aged – when the shadows lengthen, as the sun of your vitality is lowering, its rays bleeding inevitably into mortality’s horizon – then you may rage, if you choose, against the dying of the light.

 But my sincere wish for you is that you won’t.
 There’s far too much rage in our world.
-I hope, when your time comes, after a life well-spent, that you, like John McCain, go calmly and gently into that good night.
+I hope when your time comes that you, like John McCain after a life well-spent, can go calmly and gently into that good night.

-Those final moments, for most of us, remain far distant.
+Those final moments remain for most of us far distant.
 But it’s not the length of the time we get to spend on this planet that matters the most – it’s what we do with the time that we’re given.
-And so, young or old, pimply or not, our challenge is to look squarely in the mirror every single day and ask ourselves this question:
+Young or old, pimply or not, our challenge is to look squarely in the mirror every single day and ask ourselves this question: